AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Step 3: Obtain your OAuth Token

 The client sends the `client_id` and `client_secret` to the TSP's OAuth 2.0 authorization API.
 The TSP responds with an access token which is passed as one of the [input parameters](#parameters) to the PDF Electronic Seal API.
-The purpose of this token is to access the TSP's end points for further sealing process.
+The purpose of this token is to access the TSP's end points for the sealing process.
 It is valid during a timeframe specified by the TSP.

 ![TSP Token Generation](../images/TSPToken.png)